 In 2017, Ethex partnered with crowdfunding platform Lendahand to form Energise Africa.
 This IFISA platform enables ordinary people to invest in bonds issued by solar firms, so they can provide pay-as-you-go solar power systems to low-income families in countries such as Kenya, Rwanda, the DRC and Tanzania.

-Ethex is currently has a bond offer in ethical loan provider Great Western Credit Union, with a forecast return of 6.5 per cent over eight years.
-It also has a bond offer in renewable energy provider Solar for Schools with up to five per cent returns over five years.
+Ethex is currently has a renewable energy bond offer in the Brighton & Hove Energy Services Co-operative, with a forecast return of five per cent.
+Minimum investment is £1,000.
+It also has a bond offer in renewable energy provider Solar for Schools with up to 6.5 per cent returns.
+Minimum investment is £500.

 Lendwise, which launched in 2018, matches private investors with borrowers who want to fund their studies to further their career and therefore their earnings potential.
 It is the UK’s only peer-to- peer lender to specialise in education finance.